Delta Sailing Association

 Our Fleets

-What do we sail?
+What did we sail?

-All types of sail craft are welcome at DSA.
+All types of sail craft were welcome at DSA.
 Historically though, the membership has consisted of three major fleets (type of sailboats).
 The Lightning Class, Thistle Class, and Multihulls (Hobie Cats, Prindles, Nacra, Supercats etc.).

 Lightning Class, Fleet 274